TrainingCoders4AfricaGhana/Connecshion/README.md

 1. Banybah Kossi Selom
 2. Truston Ailende
-3.HOUZIN Kwaku-Klein F.
+3. HOUZIN Kwaku-Klein F.
-4. EMMANUEL NII DJATA TETTEH
+4. Solomon Toffah

+We are using Yii with MySql database.